Seafood at Swan Oyster Depot

 Woodhouse Fish Co.

-Woodhouse Fish Co. is a neighborhood spot serving up quality seafood in a New England style atmosphere (think red-checkered paper mats).
-The clam chowder and sourdough bread is a match made in heaven and the Crab Melt should be on your list for next time.
-What to eat: Lobster Roll.
+Bright and inviting, Woodhouse Fish Co. is a casual neighborhood spot on Fillmore St., serving quality seafood in a New England-style atmosphere (think red-checkered paper mats).
+The clam chowder and sourdough bread are a match made in heaven, and the Crab Melt should be on your list for next time.
+What to eat: lobster roll.

 Eat at Woodhouse Fish Co.